I love doing cooking courses! There is always something new to learn that can help you in the kitchen.

 Don’t you just love it when you click with some people instantly?
 That’s what happened when I met Josephine and Christophe* from Le Tres Bon Restaurant in Bungendore.

-Josephine kindly picked me up from the Crowne Plaza in Canberra and drove me to their restaurant for the cooking class.
+Josephine kindly picked me up from the Crowne Plaza in Canberra and drove me to their restaurant for the cooking class; I had taken a class already at CocuSocial which I loved.
 In the 45 minutes it took to get there, we talked with excited pace (read: yabbering!) about life, the universe and everything – and had so much in common!
 It was a very good indication of the enjoyment to come.

 Christophe is of French heritage and Josephine is of Italian – two countries that are fiercely passionate about the incredible fungus that is truffles (or, tuber melanosporum, for you science-y types).
 It was wonderful to hear them both speak with such love for these ugly little specimens who fetch such a high price for their pungent flavour and aroma. (more…)